warriorwealth/warriorwealth.github.io/source/_posts/2017-09-30-weekend-update.markdown

 title: "Weekend Update"
 date: 2017-09-30 16:58:41 -0700
 comments: true
-categories: [trend, spy, iwm, qqq, dia]
+categories: [trend, spy, iwm, qqq, dia, fxi, china, us]
 ---

 The market continues to make new highs.
 Let's take a look at the trend for all of the major market indices, starting with the $SPY.